Chelsea cash crisis ‘will not go away’ after Roman Abramovich hit with sanctions

 “The club’s put a statement out.
 I understand the club is working with the Government to dissect the interpretation of that, so I think for all the questions everybody has, players, fans, staff, we have to give the club time to work through that.”

-Culture Secretary Nadine Dorries revealed on Twitter Chelsea had been given a special license to ensure they could fulfil upcoming fixtures.
+Culture Secretary Nadine Dorries revealed on Twitter Chelsea had been given a special licence to ensure they could fulfil upcoming fixtures.

 “Our priority is to hold those who have enabled the Putin regime to account,” she said.